 Hout Bay, South Africa

 Jack: When I was a teen I went on a rugby trip to South Africa.
-One of the first nights, after we arrived in Cape Town, was spent with a local host – the family of a player from one of the teams we’d be playing.
+One of the first nights, after we arrived in Cape Town, was spent with a local host – the family of a Forward from one of the teams we’d be playing.
 My friend Hende and me ended up with this friendly, outdoorsy guy who took us to Hout Bay at dusk for a swim.
 I remember standing in the shallows, watching the sunset behind the rocks and jumping into the waves as they rolled into us.
 Behind us, the flat peak of Table Mountain carved an otherworldly silhouette, while to our right the outcrop of the Lion’s Head stood proud in the ebbing light, wearing a mane of rugged hills that formed the vague shape of a stretched-out lion.

 Jack: In hindsight, we should’ve expected that a city known locally as the City of Lakes would offer lots of beautiful places to swim.
 As it happened, Luke, Calum, Robbie, myself and our cousins Gareth and Owen arrived at Udaipur in India and were greeted by a veritable Indian Venice.
 In fact, it was the same paradise James Bond found, wearing his pristine white suit in Octopussy, scattered with sprawling royal buildings, mosaiced courtyards, fountains, carp pools and marble wharfs.
 Not to mention the many iconic lakes, their serene waters spotted with domed floating palaces and pavilions.
 One day we wandered outside the city and swam in this square pool lined with tall white walls.
 As we all undressed, the two girls who’d joined our group began to attract a crowd of male onlookers.
 The next thing we knew the police were ushering us out the water, at which point Luke stepped on a shard of glass and opened his heel.
 As far as swims go, this one started as a peaceful, idyllic experience, but soon turned into a bloody nightmare replete with loitering gawkers and police escorts.